-Christopher Long: Central European Architecture (University of Texas at Austin)
+Christopher Long: Central European Architecture (School of Architecture, The University of Texas at Austin)

 The School of Architecture's Visual Resources Collection is comprised of more than 240,000 35mm slides and over 60,000 digital images.
 The main purpose of the collection is to support the teaching needs of the School of Architecture's faculty members and students.